 A Public Workshop will be scheduled to seek feedback and ideas on the vision for the region and strategies for moving the region towards its vision.
 This page will be updated once the Public Workshop is scheduled.

-An an online survey has been issued to assist the region with preparing the update to the Regional POCD.
-The survey intends to gather information from those who live, work, or own a business or property in the South Central Region on current and future quality of life issues, housing and business development, conservation, and transportation throughout the region.
-SCRCOG will also notify the region as it holds public workshops and meetings throughout the planning process, which is expected to continue throughout the rest of the year.
-The survey can be accessed from the link below.
+An an online survey was issued to assist the region with preparing the update to the Regional POCD.
+The survey gathered information from those who live, work, or own a business or property in the South Central Region on current and future quality of life issues, housing and business development, conservation, and transportation throughout the region.
+The survey closed on August 7, 2017.

 For more information about the Regional POCD, please contact Eugene Livshits.